 What is Kafta?

-Kafta is an Arabic kebab made of ground meat, usually beef or lamb, along with finely minced onions, garlic, parsley and lots of warm spices.
-It's typically grilled on the BBQ but you can also grill it on the stove top using a cast iron grill pan, or you can even bake it (although grilling is much tastier).
-It's a versatile dish because you can eat it as a wrap, over rice, or in a salad.
-Over the years, I've experimented and came to this recipe which has the perfect balance of flavours.
+Kafta is a middle eastern kebab made of ground meat, usually beef or lamb, along with finely minced onions, garlic, parsley and lots of warm spices.
+It's typically grilled on the BBQ but you can also grill it on the stove top using a cast iron grill pan, or you can even bake it.

 Ingredients You'll Need

 The only "unusual" ingredient that goes into Kafta is the Lebanese "seven spice" spice mix.
 Seven spice is usually made up of allspice, black pepper, cinnamon, cumin, coriander, cloves and nutmeg (although there are some variations).